unoplatform/uno.extensions/doc/Learn/Tutorials/Authentication/HowTo-Authentication.md

 ---
 # How-To: Get Started with Authentication

 `Uno.Extensions.Authentication` provides you with a consistent way to add authentication to your application.
 It is recommended to one of the built in `IAuthenticationService` implementations.

-Sometimes when you navigate you don't want to leave the current page in the back-stack.
-For example after signing into an application, you might want to navigate to the main page of the application; you don't want to have the login page still in the back-stack for a user to accidentally to go back to.
+This tutorial will use the custom authorization service to validate user credentials

 > [!TIP]
 > This guide assumes you used the Uno.Extensions `dotnet new unoapp-extensions-net6` template to create the solution.
 Instructions for creating an application from the template can be found [here](../Extensions/GettingStarted/UsingUnoExtensions.md)